Bread is a carbohydrate-rich food baked from a dough made from flour (typically wheat flour) mixed with a liquid, typically water or milk.

 It is made from the same ingredients other bread, but is slowly cooked in a special tin and oven so that the outer layer of dough does not brown.
 It involves keeping the temperature of the surface of the bread as low as possible, to preventing it from colouring.

-In the recipe section, there is a beautiful cornstarch glaze that gives a professional bakery finish to your Bread or rolls.
+In the recipe section, there is a cornstarch glaze recipe that gives a professional bakery finish to your bread or rolls.

-Before leavening agents (such as yeast) were discovered, all Bread was like chapatis or tortillas.
+Before leavening agents (such as yeast) were discovered and harnessed, all bread was like chapatis or tortillas.

-The Egyptians made leavened Bread.
+The ancient Egyptians made leavened bread.
 Loaves which were made in Egypt over 5,000 years ago, and left in tombs, are now on display in the British Museum.
-The Egyptians invented closed ovens to bake Bread in.
+The Egyptians invented closed ovens to bake bread in.

-Greek bakers dominated the Bread trade in Rome.
+Greek bakers dominated the bread trade in Rome.
 They established a strict guild system for their craft in Rome, extending a tradition that dated back to 800 BC in Greece.
 Through the expansion of the Roman Empire, Greek baking traditions influenced a vast area of the world, especially Western Europe.
 (See also: Food in Ancient Greece, Roman Food)

-In 168 BC, a Baker’s Guild -- the “Collegium Pistorum” was formed in Rome.
-The bakers could only be freeman -- unlike other trades in Rome which were dominated by slaves.
+In 168 BC, a Baker’s Guild — the “Collegium Pistorum” was formed in Rome.
+The bakers could only be freeman — unlike other trades in Rome which were dominated by slaves.
 The Guild had a representative in the Roman Senate.
-The Romans made different kinds of Bread to go with different foods -- even an oyster Bread to be eaten specially with oysters.
-They made Bread from wheat mostly, but also specialty Breads from groats, rye, millet and acorns.
-Gourmands often debated which region of the Empire made the best Bread -- Cyprus, Phoenicia, Lydia, Cappadocia, etc. They also made Bread with cheese in it -- in case you think this is something new our supermarkets have come up with.
-There were public bakeries to which poorer people could bring their Bread to be baked, or buy Bread when they had the money.
+The Romans made different kinds of bread to go with different foods— even an oyster bread to be eaten specially with oysters.
+They made bread from wheat mostly, but also specialty breads from groats, rye, millet and acorns.
+Gourmands often debated which region of the Roman Empire made the best bread — Cyprus, Phoenicia, Lydia, Cappadocia, etc. They also made bread with cheese in it — in case you think this is something new our supermarkets have come up with.
+There were public bakeries to which poorer people could bring their bread to be baked, or buy bread when they had the money.

 Wheat was already growing in Britain before the Romans arrived; it was growing there as early as 500 BC.
 The Brits, though, were grinding it by hand.
 The Romans introduced milling techniques such as watermills.